je4ngomes/youtube_downloader/README.md

 **optional arguments:**

-  -q : This one is optional to add this parameter you use "-q followed by the quality" or you can just let it in blank by defaul the program will set medium quality.
+  -q : This one is optional to add this parameter you use "-q followed by the quality" or you can just let it in blank by default the program will set medium quality.
     -low
     -medium
     -high